-It is not possible to set a clear rule when there are different practices around review work in the market.
-Where an applicant has undertaken review work they should be clear on the scope and deliverables of that work in the application form to enable the PCC to consider if the work is suitable to be deemed relevant technical experience.
+It is not possible to set a clear rule when there are different practices around peer review in the market.
+Where an applicant has undertaken peer review work they should be clear on the scope and deliverables of that work in the application form to enable the PCC to consider if the work is suitable to be deemed relevant technical experience.

-7. Would peer review work under APS P2 (prior to 1 July 2015) or work review and independent peer review under APS X2 (from 1 July 2015) count as relevant experience to be awarded a Scheme Actuary PC?
+7. Would peer review work under APS P2 count as relevant experience to be awarded a Scheme Actuary PC?

-Peer review work under APS P2, and both work review and independent peer review under APS X2, would be considered by the PCC as a contribution towards meeting the required recent and relevant technical experience criteria but would not in itself be sufficient to be awarded a PC.
+Peer review work under APS P2 would be considered by the PCC as a contribution towards meeting the required recent and relevant technical experience criteria but would not in itself be sufficient to be awarded a PC.